Unique approach of the national Delta Programme

 The Delta Programme answers the above questions in a fixed rhythm.
 Every year, during the State Opening of Parliament in September, the Delta Programme Commissioner reports on the implementation of the Delta Plans.
 He presents concrete proposals and measures for the years ahead.

 However, the Delta Programme is also looking farther ahead because the world around us is changing and new insights develop.
 The impact of measures is becoming increasingly manifest and more knowledge is being amassed regarding climate change.
 That is why the Delta Decisions and regional strategies are reviewed every six years.
 Is the Delta Programme on schedule?
 Or does its course need adjusting?
 And if so, how?
-These questions are answered in Delta Programme 2021, in the form of amended Delta Decisions and regional strategies.
+Delta Programme 2021 sets out the results of the first review, in the form of amended Delta Decisions and Preferential Strategies.
 The results of the next review will be accommodated in Delta Programme 2027.

 A special Signal Group monitors whether new (scientific) insights dictate adjustment of the Delta Programme.
 The Signal Group consists of representatives of bodies such as the Royal Netherlands Meteorological Institute (KNMI), the Netherlands Environmental Assessment Agency (PBL), and Statistics Netherlands (CBS).
 In 2019, the Signal Group indicated that the sea level might be rising at an accelerated pace.
 The Minister of Infrastructure and Water Management subsequently commissioned the development of the Sea Level Rise Knowledge Programme .
 This programme is intended to gather more knowledge on the probability and impact of flooding.